Novel Technologies for Programming Human Cell Fate

 Date: 26 - 29 March 2023

-Location: Eastwell Manor, Kent
+Location: Eastwell Manor, Kent, UK

 The reprogramming field has been firmly established, where we now have the capability of engineering a variety of cell identities.
 However, the protocols to generate target cell types are often inefficient and lack fidelity, with the engineered cells not fully recapitulating target identity.
 Previous studies aiming to assess and improve cell engineering were challenged by the cellular heterogeneity arising during reprogramming.
 Now, with recent technological and analytical advances, we have the resolution to study reprogramming and differentiation at unprecedented resolution.
-For example, novel single-cell technologies can enhance cell engineering, since they allow for a deep molecular characterization of the engineered cell states and therefore enable the quantification of efficiency, precision and accuracy of existing protocols.
+For example, novel single-cell technologies can enhance cell engineering, since they allow for a deep molecular characterisation of the engineered cell states and therefore enable the quantification of efficiency, precision and accuracy of existing protocols.
 Furthermore, single-cell atlases of primary developing and adult tissues serve as an essential reference for cell engineering and allow for the prediction of the requirements to design and generate a given fate.
-Enabling these engineering strategies to be realized, the fields of CRISPR engineering and synthetic biology are offering new tools to manipulate cell function and fate.
+Enabling these engineering strategies to be realised, the fields of CRISPR engineering and synthetic biology are offering new tools to manipulate cell function and fate.